terrible-coder/multivariate_calculus/README.md

 [![Typescript](https://img.shields.io/badge/made_with-typescript-007ACC?style=flat-square&logo=typescript)](http://typescriptlang.org/)
 [![License](https://img.shields.io/github/license/terrible-coder/multivariate_calculus?style=flat-square)](https://opensource.org/licenses/MIT)

-A zero dependency libray that handles calculus of several variables in multidimensional space.
+A zero dependency library that handles calculus of several variables in multidimensional space.
 It works with both TypeScript and JavaScript projects seamlessly.
 This library is so designed that you can write your mathematics code as you would do maths in pen and paper.